zephyrproject-rtos/zephyr/doc/hardware/peripherals/sensor.rst

 :c:struct:`sensor_trigger` and a handler function.
 The structure contains the trigger type and the channel on which the trigger must be configured.

-Because most sensors are connected via SPI or I2C busses, it is not possible to communicate with them from the interrupt execution context.
+Because most sensors are connected via SPI or I2C buses, it is not possible to communicate with them from the interrupt execution context.
 The execution of the trigger handler is deferred to a thread, so that data fetching operations are possible.
 A driver can spawn its own thread to fetch